storyprotocol/typescript-tutorial/README.md

 -   `mint-license`: Mints a license token from an IP Asset.
 -   `limit-license`: Registers a new IP and attaches license terms that only allow you to mint 1 license token.
 This is an example for limiting the amount of licenses you can mint.

+### Royalty

+-   `pay-revenue`: This is an example of registering a derivative, paying the derivative, and then allowing derivative and parent to claim their revenues.
+-   `license-revenue`: This is an example of registering a derivative, minting a paid license from the derivative, and then allowing derivative and parent to claim their revenues.

 ### Derivative

 -   `derivative-commercial`: This mints an NFT and registers it as a derivative of an IP Asset in the same transaction, using a public SPG collection.
-It costs 1 $WIP to register as derivative and also includes an example of sharing earned royalties.
+It costs 1 $WIP to register as derivative and also includes an example of the parent claiming its revenue.
 -   `derivative-non-commercial`: This mints an NFT and registesr it as a derivative of an IP Asset in the same transaction, using a public SPG collection.
 It's free to register as derivative.
 -   `derivative-commercial-custom`: This mints an NFT using a custom ERC-721 contract and then registers it as a derivative of an IP Asset in a separate transaction.
-It costs 1 $WIP to register as derivative and also includes an example of sharing earned royalties.
+It costs 1 $WIP to register as derivative and also includes an example of the parent claiming its revenue.

 ### Dispute